will1410/cataloging-training/classification.md

 ## Shelving location:

-Each item record _should_ include a shelving location that is defined by the drop-down list of current NExpress shelving locations.
+Each item record _should_ include a shelving location that is defined by the drop-down list of current Next Search Catalog shelving locations.
 Shelving locations are set at the system level and cannot be added, changed, or updated by staff at member libraries.

-Rather than being names of actual shelving locations, NExpress has primarily used the shelving location to denote whether an item is an "Adult," "Childrens," or "Young adult" item for the purposes of gathering statistical data.
-Virtually every item in NExpress has an "Adult," "Childrens," or "Young adult."
+Rather than being names of actual shelving locations, Next Search Catalog has primarily used the shelving location to denote whether an item is an "Adult," "Childrens," or "Young adult" item for the purposes of gathering statistical data.
+Virtually every item in Next Search Catalog has an "Adult," "Childrens," or "Young adult."

 However, there are a handful of other shelving locations.
 Some of them are locations created by the software for system use and some have been created to help specific libraries gather statistical data on display items.